yannTrm/machine_learning_course/courses/1_regression.md

 The choice of optimization algorithm depends on the specific problem, dataset size, and convergence requirements.
 Practitioners often experiment with different algorithms and hyperparameter settings to find the most suitable one for their task.

+## Non-Linear Regression 📊

+Non-linear regression is an essential technique in machine learning and statistics used when the relationship between the input features and the target variable is not linear.
+Unlike linear regression, which assumes a linear relationship, non-linear regression models capture more complex and curved patterns in the data.

+📊 **Importance of Non-Linear Regression:**
+Non-linear regression is crucial because many real-world problems do not adhere to linear relationships.
+It is used in various fields, including physics, biology, finance, and engineering, to model and understand complex phenomena.

+### Types of Non-Linear Regression 🔄

+Non-linear regression encompasses a wide range of models and techniques.
+Here are some common types of non-linear regression models:

+1. **Polynomial Regression:** Models relationships using polynomial functions (e.g., quadratic, cubic) to capture curved patterns in the data.

+2. **Exponential Regression:** Suitable for data exhibiting exponential growth or decay, often modeled as $y = ab^x$.

+3. **Logistic Regression:** Used for binary classification problems and S-shaped logistic curves to model the probability of an event.

+4. **Spline Regression:** Utilizes piecewise continuous functions to approximate complex relationships.

+5. **Kernel Regression:** Employs kernel functions to model non-linear patterns and smooth noisy data.

+Each of these types has its strengths and applications, making non-linear regression a versatile tool for data analysis and prediction.

+### Fitting Non-Linear Models 🧩

+Fitting non-linear models involves finding the optimal parameters that minimize the difference between the model's predictions and the actual data.
+This is typically done using optimization techniques such as gradient-based optimization algorithms, similar to those used in linear regression.

+Non-linear regression models are defined by their functional forms and parameters, which may need to be estimated from the data using techniques like least squares or maximum likelihood estimation.

+In the following subsections, we will delve into specific types of non-linear regression models, their mathematical formulations, and practical examples of how to apply them.

+Let's explore these types of non-linear regression models and how to use them effectively.